gamezelle/simple-game-overlay/README.md

+# This project is deprecated as of June 2020

-# Gamezelle Simple Game Overlay
+# Simple Game Overlay

-The Gamezelle Simple Game Overlay is a very simple, but flexible, tool to show various site content over your game.
+The Simple Game Overlay is a very simple, but flexible, tool to show various site content over your game.

 ## Releases